malithj/scaling-book/sharding.md

 {% enddetails %}

-### A quick aside: how would we describe this in code?
+### How do we describe this in code?

+So far we've avoided talking about code, but now is a good chance for a sneak peek.
 JAX uses a named sharding syntax that very closely matches the abstract syntax we describe above.
 We'll talk more about this in [Section 10](../jax-stuff), but here's a quick preview.
 You can play with this in a Google Colab [here](https://colab.research.google.com/drive/15cxw66eABwZPG-V4QFmbLfiykPFf_gaP?usp=sharing) and profile the result to see how JAX handles different shardings.
 This snippet does 3 things:

 1. Creates a **jax.Mesh** that maps our 8 TPUs into a 4x2 grid with names ‘X' and ‘Y' assigned to the two axes.
 2. Creates matrices A and B where A is sharded along both its dimensions and B is sharded along the output dimension.